strangeproblem/strangeproblem.github.io/words.md

 This document and my ideas are mutable.
 They are open to being questioned and changed.
 A lot of my ideas may be wrong, and I am willing to give up on them, or replace them.

-And: just because I had these ideas at the time I was writing this website, it doesn't mean that I still have them today.
-I would like to try to keep this document updated, but no promises.
-Maybe one day I will forget about it and it will languish on the internet.
+Please keep in mind that just because I had these ideas at the time I was writing this website, it doesn't mean that I still have them today.
+I want to keep this website updated with my current thoughts, but no promises.
+Maybe one day I will forget about it, and it will languish on the internet.

 Last updated: 28 June 2017

+## On misinterpretation

+Many readers will misinterpret what I've written.
+I recognize this is inevitable.
+Please, before you angrily jump to argue against my ideas, carefully consider if you are understanding the intent behind the words.
+I mean no ill will towards anyone.
+My true wish is happiness for each and every person in the world.
+As you read through this website, please don't forget that.

+In order to help prevent misinterpretation, I have used no sarcasm in this website.

 # What should you do?

 This is the essential question.
 It's the one question you face every moment in your life, determining what next action you take.
-In one sense, this is a very easy question to answer: You should do that which best achieves your goals.
+In one sense, this is a very easy question to answer: You should do what best achieves your goals.
 But in another sense it is a very hard question to answer, because it prompts some difficult follow-up questions: What are your goals?
 Which actions will best achieve them?
 How do you even tell when your goals are best achieved?
 These are very hard questions to answer, and attempting to answer them will generate further questions still.

-The first section of this website is dedicated to answering this essential question "What should you do?" along with its follow-ups.
+The first section of this website is dedicated to answering the question "What should you do?", along with its follow-ups.

 ## Law and ethics

-Before we go on, however, let's clarify the difference between law and ethics.
+Before we go much futher, let's clarify the difference between law and ethics.
 Law describes what you *can* do while ethics describes what you *should* do.
-In general, ethics are stricter than law.
+In general, ethics is stricter than law.

-To help understand this distinction, imagine a scenario with two characters: Nancy and Debbie.
+To help understand this distinction, consider a scenario with two characters: Nancy and Debbie.
 Imagine that Nancy says something mean and insulting to Debbie.
-There's no law against this, but the world would be a better place if Nancy hadn't said it.
-It wasn't something that Nancy *should* have done.
+There's no law against this, but we must acknowledge that the world would be a better place if Nancy hadn't said it.
+In other words, it wasn't something that Nancy *should* have done.
 Nancy acted legally, but unethically.

 As mentioned above, this document is concerned with the question: "What should you do?".
 It is concerned primarily with ethics, not with law.

 ## What are your goals?

-You should do what best achieves your goals, or your objectives.
+You should do what best achieves your goals.
 But what are your goals?

 There are two kinds of goals: those that are good in and of themselves ("inherent goals"), and those that are good because they help you achieve other goals.

-For example, you might argue that becoming happy is an inherent goal.
+For example, consider the goal of becoming happy.
 There's no *reason* why you want to be happy -- you just do.
-In contrast, something like eating lots of cake is a goal but not an inherent goal: the reason you want to eat cake is because it makes you happy, not simply for the sake of eating cake.
+It is an inherent goal.
+In contrast consider the goal of eating cake.
+There is a reason you want to eat cake: because it makes you happy.
+Therefore it is not an inherent goal.
 It's important to distinguish between inherent and non-inherent goals, because once you know your inherent goals you can derive your non-inherent goals.

-Therefore, in order to know what do do, you must first answer the following question: What are your inherent goals?
+Therefore, in order to answer the question "What should you do?" we must first answer the question: "What are you inherent goals?".
 What is good *in and of itself*, not just because it is in the service of another goal?

+## Inherent goals

 I propose that the following are the inherent goals of each person:
 * To achieve happiness for yourself.
 This entails surviving comfortably.